The Risk Adjustment Investable Attribute (Ra) evaluates the level of intervention required in a DARWIN by our Risk Manager.

 This happens when the underlying strategy always trades short term with relatively few trades a month.
 In these instances, if there were no adjustment, the DARWIN could reach a leverage of over 30:1 in some cases.
 This is dangerous for investors if in the time of the trade being open there is a very big movement on the underlyings (0.5% of movement on the underlying assets would result in a sudden loss of 15% on the DARWIN).

-This is why there is a limit on the DARWIN leverage, meaning there are position which are closed without sticking to a target monthly VaR of 5%-10%.
+This is why there is a limit on the DARWIN leverage, meaning there are position which are closed without sticking to a monthly target VaR of maximum 6.5%.

 The leverage limits applied by Darwinex are the following:

-- Lastly, if the position lasts more than 60 minutes, the maximum D-Leverage would be also 15.
+- Lastly, if the position lasts more than 60 minutes, the maximum D-Leverage would be 9.75.

 The orange bubbles offer an approximate indication of the adjustment carried out.
 These adjustments, unlike the ‘red ones’, do not affect the score because we do not consider them to be a result of bad management by the trader.

 As commented earlier, a graph full of green bubble is indicative of a strategy with a high Ra score.
 Conversely, a graph full of red bubbles would be indicative of a strategy with a low Ra score.